lizmat/articles/quicker-to-assume.md

 my &hi-smith = &hello.assuming(*, 'Smith');  # fill in 2nd positional
 hi-smith("Joe");  # Hello, Joe Smith
 ```
 This is a simple example in which one positional parameter is replaced.

-Replacing named arguments is also possible, and adding values to slurpy arrays as well:
+Replacing named arguments is also possible, and adding values to slurpy arrays as well.

+Let's take the [`max`](https://docs.raku.org/routine/max#(Operators)\_infix_max) subroutine that returns the maximum of the given values.
+In this case we make sure that the maximum value of any number of values given, is at least 0.
+By making sure that the value `0` is always added to any list of values specified.
+Which also handles the case if called without any arguments.
 ```
 my &max0 = &max.assuming(0);
 say max  -1, -2, -3;  # -1
-say max0 -1, -2, -3;  # 0;
+say max0 -1, -2, -3;  # 0, because 0 is greater than -1;

 say max;   # -Inf
-say max0;  # 0
+say max0;  # 0, because max(0) is 0
 ```
-In this case we make sure that the maximum value of any number of values given, is at least 0.
-By making sure that the value `0` is always added to any list of values specified.
-Which also handles the case if called without any arguments.

 ## Original implementation